artibet/react-sidebar-layout/README.md

 ## Installation

 **react-sidebar-layout** apart from react and react-dom, it uses @mui/material library components.
-The following list of packages are peer dependencies  and should be allready installed before installing the component:
+The following list of packages are peer dependencies  and should be already  installed before installing the component:

 - react >= 17.0.0
 - react-dom >= 17.0.0